 We offer many extra-curricular activities for children of all ages.
 All staff provide lunchtime and after school activities at no extra charge.
 Occasionally we bring in external professionals to provide specialist after school clubs for which an additional charge is levied.
 The current extra-curricular programmes can be found on the school website.
 If you think your child would be interested in an activity which is not offered, let us know and we will see what we can do.
 We are also interested in hearing from parents who might like to offer a club in their field of interest.

 This depends on the level of need and whether we can reasonably make adjustments to meet the need.
 Our school is housed in large Victorian buildings and there are many stairs.
-The best way to find out is to book the child in for a taster day and see how it goes.
-We ask parents to let us know if there are any medical issues we need to be aware of which might impact on mobility.
+The best way to find out is to come for a tour of Hollygirt School and to discuss the required access arrangements with the Headmistress.

 Most certainly, the biggest differences for our pupils is the different feeling of the smaller classes and being known as a unique individual.
 We differentiate our teaching materials to meet very different educational and sometimes social needs.
 We have experience working with pupils with a whole range of difficulties and a wide range of abilities.
 We test them against a variety of standardised measures which indicate whether they are making progress in line with their peers and put action plans in place to meet very specific needs where appropriate.
 Usually support is offered within the classroom as we feel that this is most beneficial to children.
 Classroom assistants work throughout the Junior School to provide appropriate support.
 Occasionally we will ask you to seek a report from an educational psychologist.
 Socially, children thrive in our structured and disciplined environment and all learn our expectations of behaviour very quickly.
 Children help to write class rules, which are age appropriate.
 We rarely need to use any disciplinary sanctions within Junior School.
 Parents are kept informed of any issues we have with learning or social issues.

-It will certainly be a different experience.
 Usually children feel at home very quickly.
-We invite all children to come in for a visit day before starting, and generally even on this day they begin to form firm friendships with their peers and get to know their teachers well.
-In our small classes no child is anonymous, none slip unnoticed and we quickly get to know their personalities, preferences and abilities.
+We invite all children to come in for a Taster Day before starting, and generally even on this day they begin to form firm friendships with their peers and get to know their teachers well.
+In our small classes no child is anonymous, none go unnoticed and we quickly get to know their personalities, preferences and abilities.

-It would be rare for a child below Year 5 to travel independently on the school bus.
+It would be rare for a child below Year 6 to travel independently on the school bus.
 Where possible all Junior School children are paired with a Senior School buddy who travels on the same bus.
-Our buses are run by the Nottingham High School.
+We share buses with the Nottingham High School.

-Parents can pay monthly by joining ‘School Fees Plan’ which is an external provision and a small termly fee is charged for this service.
-Please ask for a leaflet or look for details on the website.
+Parents can pay monthly by joining the ‘School Fees Plan’ which is an external provision and a small termly fee is charged for this service.

 On the first bill there is a one off payment, per family, of £50 for contribution to the Friends of Hollygirt.
 Thereafter all other disbursements for trips, visits, revision guides etc are signed for by parents in advance.
 There are additionally some insurances and schemes which parents can opt in to.